mjuric/conda-lsst/README.md

 ## Prerequisites

-You need at least [Miniconda](conda.pydata.org/miniconda.html) with `conda-build` and `jinja2` packages installed.
+You need at least [Miniconda](conda.pydata.org/miniconda.html) with `conda-build`, `jinja2`, and `binstar` packages installed.
 For your convenience, there's a script in:
 ```bash
 bash ./bin/bootstrap.sh
 ```